walcht/neovim-unity/README.md

 # About

+> [!NOTE]
-This project is **not affiliated with Unity Technologies**.
+> This project is **not affiliated with Unity Technologies**.

 Ready-to-use Neovim configuration with the Unity engine.
 This repository is a single README file that provides instructions on how to setup Neovim for Unity game engine development tasks.
-This project aims to provide both, a ready-to-use Neovim package and a guide on how to get Neovim working with Unity.
+This project aims to provide both, a ready-to-use Neovim package and a guide on how to get Neovim working with Unity all while relying on permissive licenses for thirdy party tools/plugins providers (i.e., no Microsoft licenses that forces telemetry)

 If you already have your own Neovim configuration and want to know how to get it working with Unity, you can easily follow this README as a guide on how to do that.

+## Target Readers/Users

+It is assumed that readers of this guide have a basic knowledge of IDE concepts, Neovim, and Lua (and to very little extent C#).
+In case the reader is new to concepts like LSP (language server protocol) and DAP (debug adapter protocol), there are collapsed sections under the name `New to X?` describing the concepts very briefly but clearly enough to get started with incorporating them into your Neovim configuration.

 ## Installation